 This workshop will cover fiction editing as it applies to commercial popular fiction, so is suitable for editors who are new to editing fiction and fiction editors with an interest in genre fiction.
 There will be an extended editing exercise, and participants will be provided with a short piece of fiction to read prior to the workshop, as preparation for the workshop.

-Kate Cuthbert is Managing Editor of Escape Publishing, the genre romance imprint of Harlequin Australia.
+Kate Cuthbert is Program Manager at Writers Victoria.
+For seven years, she was Managing Editor of Escape Publishing, the genre romance imprint of Harlequin Australia.
 She originated the imprint six years ago, and since then books on her list have won the Romantic Book of the Year award twice, the Koru for Romantic Book of the Year three times, and have been shortlisted for the prestigious RITA award.
 Before joining Harlequin, Kate worked in corporate and academic editing, children’s and novelty editing, and non-fiction and lifestyle editing.
 She has written reviews and feature articles for Books & Publishing, the New York Journal of Books, the Brisbane Courier-Mail, and All About Romance, and regularly appears at conferences and festivals around Australia.

 Kate is a regular workshop presenter: she has delivered full and half-day workshops on writing and editing topics for Writers Victoria, Writers NSW, Queensland Writers Centre, Writers SA, the Romance Writers of Australia, CONtact and IPEd.